Code of Good Practice

 Promotes quality in education through accreditation processes that:

-• Focus on student learning as defined by institutional and programmatic missions and goals.
+• Focus on student learning informed by programmatic and institutional missions and goals.

 • Evaluate educational quality in an unbiased manner.

-• Encourage institutions and programs to provide pertinent, clear and accessible public information about student achievement.
+• Encourage programs and institutions to provide pertinent, clear and accessible public information about student achievement.

 Conducts accreditation processes with integrity and professionalism that:

-• Maintain autonomy and integrity in governance and operations through appropriate relationships, practices and avoidance of conflict of interest.
+• Maintain autonomy in governance and operations through appropriate relationships, practices and avoidance of conflict of interest.

-• Create, document and implement policies and procedures to ensure fair and consistent application of standards and decision making that includes due process, confidentiality, and expedient response to appeals and complaints.
+• Implement policies and procedures to ensure fair and consistent application of standards and decision making that includes due process, confidentiality, and expedient response to appeals and complaints.

 • Develop, review and revise standards and accreditation procedures on a regular basis with the participation of communities of interest.

-• Maintain sufficient financial, personnel, and other resources for effective operations, while ensuring efficient and cost-effective accreditation processes for institutions and programs.
+• Maintain sufficient financial, personnel, and other resources for effective operations, while ensuring efficient accreditation processes for programs and institutions.

-• Cooperate with other accrediting organizations wherever possible to avoid conflicting standards and to minimize duplication of effort by the institutions and programs.
+• Cooperate with other agencies whenever possible to avoid conflicting standards and to minimize duplication of effort by the programs and institutions.

-• Provide evaluations to assist institutions and programs in developing their own approaches and solutions, making a clear distinction between accreditation requirements and recommendations for improvement.
+• Provide evaluations to assist programs and institutions in developing their own approaches and solutions, making a clear distinction between accreditation requirements and recommendations for improvement.

-• Provide accurate, clear, accessible, and timely information to communities of interest about accreditation: standards, procedures and status of institutions and programs.
+• Provide accurate, clear, accessible, and timely information to communities of interest about accreditation: standards, procedures and status of programs and institutions.

 • Maintain an effective training and professional development program for all accreditation staff and volunteers.

-• Ensure that site teams have the appropriate expertise and experience for each specific review.
+• Ensure that decision makers and evaluators have the appropriate expertise, experience and training for each review.

-• Include periodic evaluations of the accreditation process that incorporate input from accredited institutions and programs.
+• Include periodic evaluations of the accreditation process that incorporate input from accredited programs and institutions.

-• Encourage institutional freedom to make academic decisions while fulfilling the commitment to the accreditation requirements of the profession.
+• Encourage institutional freedom to make academic decisions while fulfilling the commitment to the accreditation requirements.

-• Promote the rights of institutions and programs to determine and implement missions and goals.
+• Respect the rights of institutions and programs to determine and implement missions and goals.

-• Encourage experimentation, innovation, and thoughtful change that meet the needs of the profession, students and the communities served.
+• Encourage innovation and thoughtful change that meet the needs of the profession, students and the communities served.

 Join Us!